Gossip Is Good for You

 Dishing dirt behind someone's back is a beneficial activity, say scientists.
 Spreading gossip—defined as alerting others that a person has behaved badly—helps maintain social order and even lowers the stress of the gossiper, according to a new study out of UC Berkeley and reported by the San Francisco Chronicle.
 Researchers set up experiments involving people cheating at games.
 Observers who witnessed the cheating experienced a spike in their heart rates, but when they sent "gossip notes" to others about the cheating, their heart rates dropped.

 "We tend to think of gossip as a bad thing and it gets a bad reputation, but if you were to remove it, that would be at the cost of social order," says the study's co-author.
 "Much of what we call gossip is driven by a sincere desire to help others.
 Gossip can make you feel better.
 You might even say it's therapeutic."
-(Read more scientific study stories.)
+(More scientific study stories.)

 Get the news faster.